-Fuming, or smoking is a wood finishing process which is used to make wooden floors darker and stress the grain pattern.
-This technique is often applied with respect to oak wood flooring which is treated to make it darker.
-It consists in exposing a wooden floor to ammonia fumes in enclosed environment.
-For this purpose a container, a closed tank or a sealed tent can be used to put the wood inside and introduce small amounts of ammonia in the atmosphere.
+Fuming or smoking is a wood finishing process which is used to make wooden floors darker and stress the grain pattern.
+This technique is often applied with respect to oak wood flooring, which is treated to make it darker.
+It consists in exposing a wooden floor to ammonia fumes in an enclosed environment.
+For this purpose, a container, a closed tank or a sealed tent can be used to put the wood inside and introduce small amounts of ammonia into the atmosphere.
 By reacting with the tannins, ammonia changes the shade of wood.

 Frequently, people who carry out this process themselves apply the ammonia directly onto the surface of wooden planks.
 However, this is not the right approach.
 The wood colour is changed through the reaction of the wood to the presence of ammonia in the air.
 As a result, tannins contained in the wood come to the surface.
 The closer the tannins are to the wood surface, the darker the wood will be.
-If you want to get a really dark hue, keep it in a container where ammonia is present inthe air for a longer time.
-Using this wood darkening technique you can get different grades of dark wood, starting from rich brown colour, ending with dark brown which is almost black.
+If you want to get a really dark hue, keep it in a container where ammonia is present in the air for a longer time.
+Using this wood darkening technique, you can get different grades of dark wood, starting from rich brown colour, and ending with dark brown, which is almost black.